OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 To include your solution in Microsoft AppSource and within Office, you submit it to Partner Center.
 Then it goes through an approval and certification process.
 For complete details, see [Make your solutions available in Microsoft AppSource and within Office](/partner-center/marketplace/submit-to-appsource-via-partner-center).

-## Provide an install link
+## Provide an installation link

-After you publish to Microsoft AppSource, you can create an install link to help customers discover and install your add-in.
-The install link provides a "click and run" experience.
+After you publish to Microsoft AppSource, you can create an installation link to help customers discover and install your add-in.
+The installation link provides a "click and run" experience.
 Put the link on your website, social media, or anywhere you think helps your customers discover your add-in.

 The link opens a new Word, Excel, or PowerPoint document in the browser for the signed-in user.
 Your add-in is automatically loaded in the new document so you can guide users to try your add-in without the need to search for it in Microsoft AppSource and install it manually.